-The best design practice for when a typical specification, such as slew rate, is used for calculation is to allow for variability in the actual value of the specification because of device manufacturing variations.
-In this example, keeping the large signal f{MAX} to 10 kHz is sufficient to make sure the output avoids slew rate limiting.
+The best practice for a typical parameter such as slew rate to allow for variance.
+In this example, keeping the large signal $f{MAX}$ to 10 kHz is sufficient to make sure the output avoids slew rate limiting.

 8.2.1.3 Application Curve